Korea University Business School: Global partnerships

-[Asia] Fudan University, Tsinghua University, China and National University of Singapore, Singapore
+As of 2022, KUBS has exchange partnerships with 103 universities from 32 countries where students have the opportunity to participate in the exchange program.
 As a member of CEMS, the Global Alliance in Management Education, the school has 34 CEMS Alliance partner schools.
 In addition, KUBS currently students have the opportunity to participate in an internship at partner companies across the world.
 Since 1994, students have interned overseas through KUBS Global Internship program and received academic credits.

 Notable alumni

 KUBS has a strong alumni network throughout industries.